claytondukes/coinbase-dca-bot/README.md

 - Originally started working on Binance and connecting to their APIs, but due to some personal consumer issues, focus shifted to Coinbase Advanced Trader.
 - The bot will run indefinitely, executing trades based on your schedule configuration.
 - All transactions are logged for reference and troubleshooting.
+- For limit orders, the price is set at a percentage (`limit_price_pct`) of the current market price (default: 99.9%) to ensure your orders execute as maker orders with lower fees.
+- If `order_type` is not specified, limit orders are used by default.
+Set `order_type` to `"market"` if you want to use market orders instead.